cbib/DeepMeta/README.md

   --batch_size BATCH_SIZE  size of the batches
-  --lr LR                  adam: learning rate --model_name MODEL_NAME  Name of the model you want to train (detection, small++) --meta META              True if we want to segment metastasis --weighted WEIGHTED      Use weighted model (default False) --size SIZE              Size of the image, one number --w1 W1                  weight inside
+  --lr LR                  adam: learning rate --model_name MODEL_NAME  Name of the model you want to train (detection, small++) --meta                   If we want to segment metas --weighted               If you want to use weighted crossentropy --size SIZE              Size of the image, one number --w1 W1                  weight inside
   --w2 W2                  Weight border